Tishaura Jones: Third term (2021)

 In her 2020 campaign for a third term as treasurer, Jones was endorsed by Democracy for America, Planned Parenthood, The St. Louis American's editorial board, and the United Auto Workers, as well as by Representative Ayanna Pressley and Senator Elizabeth Warren.
 On November 3, 2020, Jones was re-elected with 77.6 percent of the vote.
 Her third term was cut short due to her election as mayor of the city.

 Mayor of St. Louis

-Jones was elected as Mayor of St. Louis in 2021, after losing in 2017.
-Her first mayoral race (2017 St. Louis mayoral election), she lost a bid to become Mayor of St. Louis after being narrowly defeated in the city's Democratic primary by moderate Lyda Krewson.
+Jones was elected as Mayor of St. Louis in 2021.
+She previously ran in the 2017 St. Louis mayoral election, but was defeated in the Democratic primary by moderate Lyda Krewson.
 On November 4, 2020, after being elected treasurer for a third term, Jones announced she would once again campaign for the mayor's office.
 She won the 2021 mayoral election against St. Louis Alderwoman Cara Spencer on April 7, 2021, and was sworn in on April 20.
 She is the third African-American, the second woman, and the first African-American woman to hold the position.